Governance Model

 It's important to note that all distribution vestings and other parameters were hard-coded in smart contracts no ensure no requirement for trust from day 0.
 Everything communicated was in code, verified, and audited.
 But make sure to know the risks.

-1. Ideation process, sometimes in Discord.
+1. Ideation process in Discord.

+After some initial feedback for an idea was received informally, a formal proposal must be put out with concrete explanation of the proposed idea.
 It should be put up for voting on the snapshot page, including the transaction details the DAO would be voting for, to avoid any multisig subjectivity later.
 This means that a proposer should seek technical help to prepare such a transaction prior to submitting a snapshot proposal.
 A quorum must be bet in such case.
-For quorum details, see more at the bottom of this page

-4. Guards [multisig] execution.
+3. Guard [multisig] execution.

 While it's not unnatural for initial core members and contributors to have larger token percentages than regular smaller users (either by early investment, or by early farming, or by just being richer) - it is however a problem for early governance.
 If small holders have no opportunity to coordinate and price out the larger holders together - governance can be seen as flawed.
 As such, Gearbox DAO in the early stages - thanks to snapshot mechanics - evens out the playing field by making sure community members have higher voting power than early members.